FC Lustenau 07

 FC Lustenau 07 is a football club based in Lustenau, Vorarlberg.
-They currently compete in the Vorarlbergliga, one of the fourth tiers of Austrian football.
+They currently compete in the Austrian Regionalliga, the third tier of Austrian football.
 Until the 2012–13 they played in the Second League.

 Although the club has never had much domestic success, it played a pivotal role in the development of European club football prior to UEFA-sanctioned competitions.